Table of Contents

 2. Use of Cumin Paste and Castor Oil

-Castor oil contains the natural anti-inflammatory compound called ricinoleic acid and antibacterial properties that help in fighting boils.
-The other ingredient – cumin paste, is a natural coolant that reduces irritation on a boil.
+Castor oil contains the natural anti-inflammatory compound ricinoleic acid and antibacterial properties that help fight boils.
+The other ingredient – cumin paste, is a natural coolant that reduces boiler irritation.

 Directions for Use